 For this example, we redirected some broken URLs to the homepage, or to another page on the site.

 In the above example you see the following:

 For this example, we redirected a broken URL to another domain.
 For instance, you can enter

 /broken-link/ to be redirected to any URL (e.g. http://example.org/).
 This would result in the absolute URL http://example.com/broken/ being redirected to http://example.org/.

 Old URLs are relative!

-Following from the fact that we only handle relative input we cannot redirect you from the one (sub)domain to another.
-So if your blog is installed on http://blog.example.com, you cannot redirect your visitors from:
+Since we only handle relative input we cannot redirect you from the one (sub)domain to another.
+So, if your blog is installed on http://blog.example.com, you cannot redirect your visitors from:

 To redirect people from those URLs, you’d need a WordPress install with WordPress SEO Premium activated on those URLs.

 In Yoast SEO Premium, it is possible to import redirects.
 To learn how, go to this article.

 To delete an individual redirect go to SEO-Redirects and find the redirect.
 Then, hover your mouse over it and a delete option will appear.
 Finally, click on Delete, and the redirect is removed.